MUN-CS2005/python-runner/README.md

    ## C Team Submission 6
 - The log file can be found under main/log.txt
+- Code review was acomplished upon by reviewing each pull request
 - The team meeting notes can be found on the kanban board under "Meeting minutes 3" and "Meeting minutes 4" respectively.
 - The performance review for cycle 6 is a part of "Meeting minutes 4" on the kanban board.
 As a group we discussed how progress happended within cycle 6
 - The next task can be found in a comment on "meeting minutes 4"